C-Hamilton-01/Coordy-Assistant/README.md

 -A menu will be added called "Coordy" Here you will see the options to: Import Vendors, Rename Vendors, and Organize sheets by numeric order.

--From your PO folder in Finder (on Mac) copy the PO folder, or the desired Vendor Folders by highlighting the folders and then copying.
+-From your PO folder in Finder (on Mac) copy the PO folders, or the desired Vendor Folders by highlighting the folders and then copying.

 -Click the menu Coordy and click "Import Vendors".
 In the Pop up, paste the vendors and click OK.